lacikovaM/first-impression/README.md

 Students or groups of students submitted projects focusing on different areas to solve traffic problems.
 The projects could address vehicle and road problems as well as road user behaviour and education.

+**The work:**

 I registered for the competition as a member of a team of 6 people in the school year 2022/2023.
 We did a project called “Learning about safety via a game”.

 Our project focused on traffic education.
 We designed a concept for a board game for children from kindergarten to 3rd grade of primary school.
 The aim was to introduce children to the basics of safety, which they can build on in the following years and then expand their knowledge.